-Hiking is usually carried out a few kilometers from the Park Headquarters on Mountains Lamoji, The magnificent Kidepo river valley occupied by Borassus palm forest which can be viewed by interested visitors.
-It`s wide flatbed which is dry for most of the year is just only 11km from Kidepo Valley lies the Kanangorok hot springs one may visit too.
+Hiking is usually carried out a few kilometres from the Park Headquarters on Mountains Lamoji, The magnificent Kidepo river valley occupied by Borassus palm forest which can be viewed by interested visitors.
+It’s a wide flatbed which is dry for most of the year is just only 11km from Kidepo Valley lies the Kanangorok hot springs one may visit too.

 The local community has a group of cultural entertainers who present the heritage cultural performances to the Uganda safari undertakers in the area.
 The range of dances in the area which include the Emuya of the Naporre and Nyangia, ethnic groups and Lara karaka and Apiti dances of the Acholi are quite thrilling.
 The groups that perform earn some money to support them in their community livelihood.

 SAFARI ACTIVITIES IN KIDEPO VALLEY NATIONAL PARK

 The Park has proven a lifetime memory to great birders, internationally due to her unique -diverse list of birds it has to offer to visitors.
 The most interesting viewpoints are Apoka Rest Camp and park headquarters which are overlooking the shallow and southern Narus Valley.
 The small bands of Yellow-billed Shrike and the Silver bird are most of the attractive species that frequent the thorny trees around the camp.
 At the extreme end of the camp, one can find a small outstanding water hole that attracts various seed eaters and also attracts swallows Seedeater this appears to be Yellow-rumped.
 This spot in most times is explored at night by the Four-banded Sand grouse, occasionally the Lion and Elephants, Buffaloes.